Garlic Bread Focaccia

 - 1 Tablespoon sea salt NOT table salt

-- 2 teaspoons instant dry yeast see note for active dry yeast
+- 2 teaspoons instant dry yeast (7 grams) see note for active dry yeast

 - 1 Tablespoon olive oil